brucou/blog/content/posts/A componentization framework for cyclejs.md

 ![cyclejs framework](/img/graphs/cycle_component_framework.png)

-In the context of this component framework, component composition is simply function composition, with message-passing/dataflow through streams and a port-based interface emulated by the monikers `SinkName`, `SourceName`.
-It is the simplicity of the composition interface (standard function composition) which motivates renouncing the purity of the reactive function.
+In the context of cyclejs, component composition can be based on standard function composition, with message-passing/dataflow through streams and a port-based interface emulated by the monikers `SinkName`, `SourceName`.
+It is the simplicity of that interface (standard function composition) which motivates renouncing the purity of the reactive function.

-We will review in what follows parallel composition, sequential composition, parametricity and genericity, all of which being concerns incorporated into what we term component combinators.
+In the context of our component model, component composition is performed via what we term component combinators.
+We will review in what follows parallel composition, sequential composition, parametricity and genericity, all of which being concerns incorporated into the component combinators.

 ## Parallel composition
 Parallel composition in our context is based on expressing the reactive function $f$ as the combination of functions, each of which captures a smaller and ideally isolated part of the overall $f$'s complexity.